riongull/dash-incubator-rules/rules.md

 The due-date is the date whereby if a [Claim](#26-claims) is not made for the Task, the Admin has the option to cancel the task or cancel any reservation at the Admin's discretion.

 > When defining a Task in Trello, the Admin will chose the correct Checklist for the task type, and specify the following information:
 >1.
-A Task ID, which is the sequential number of the Task in the relevant Checklist
+A Task number, which is the sequential number of the Task in the relevant Checklist
 >2.
 A Description, summarising the broad requirements by a short definition is needed, and a link to a Specification to provide further detail if needed.
 >3.
 An amount of Dash for the Reward.
 This can be [negotiated](#433-pricing-tasks) between the Admin and prospective users
 >4.
 The name of the Admin who created the Task (i.e. the [Task Owner](#432-task-ownership))